LakeYS/Dishorde/README.md

 ## Using Docker
 You can use a docker container to run the bot.
-`docker run --restart="always" -v PATH_TO_CONFIG:/data thaelah/7days-to-die-discord`
+`docker run --restart="always" -v PATH_TO_CONFIG:/data -d thaelah/7days-to-die-discord`

+You have to replace PATH_TO_CONFIG with a directory containing your version of the [./config.json] file.

 Note: If you are using docker to run the actual 7 days to die server, consider making a docker network to share ports.